The Legal Department - A User's Guide

 September 21-23, 2017

-Orange Beach Event Center
+Orange Beach Event Center at the Wharf

 One of the League’s most important functions is responding to legal inquires from its member municipalities.
 The League employs four full-time attorneys to provide its members with direct legal assistance when needed.
 While the legal department has many roles, with over 440 members—representing literally thousands of officials, employee, board members and others who may make requests—there are limits to what the department can do.
 This article will help readers make the most effective use of the legal department.
 It is intended simply as a guide, and should be read that way.
 Because our goal is to serve our member municipalities, League attorneys attempt to remain flexible in the services they provide.